connaryscott/JaasDev/README.md

-Setup Tomcat Environment for Rundeck Build and Test This will result in a basic rundeck setup using $CATALINA_BASE/conf/tomcat-users.xml file.
+Setup Tomcat Environment for Rundeck Build and Test This will result in a basic rundeck setup using $CATALINA_BASE/conf/tomcat-users.xml file on a CentOS 6.2 64 bit O/S.

 =======